Auto Insurance For Seniors

-Some states do actually offer insurance discounts that are automatic at a set age.
+Some states do actually offer auto insurance rate discounts that are automatic at a set age, popularly known as senior discounts.
 Other states may offer these discounts under certain conditions, such as requiring a special driver’s course for older drivers.

 Some Senior Driver Statistics